Childhood snoring is more than just an endearing phase.

 Let Us Help

-At Green Hills Dentistry, we believe in superior service and quality care.
+At Green Hills Family & Cosmetic Dentistry, we believe in superior service and quality care.
 We’re here to help you discover the cause of your child’s snoring, and find the solution that works best for you and your family.

 We understand that childhood snoring can be a warning sign of something that can become much more serious if left unchecked.
 Many physicians will recommend a CPAP device to manage snoring and sleep apnea.
 This often works well to limit the affects of sleep apnea, but only when patients are compliant.
 We offer alternative options that can correct the underlying problem rather than just treating the symptom.